kirandash/django-react-imdb/readme.md

     - Add 'corsheaders' to INSTALLED_APPS
     - Add middleware `'corsheaders.middleware.CorsMiddleware',` after commonmiddleware
     - Add CORS_ORIGIN_ALLOW_ALL = True to settings.py file.
 It will allow all hosts to do cross-site requests.
 Not recommended for prod.
 Less secure.
 Only use for local
     - For prod use CORS_ORIGIN_WHITELIST in settings.py file and add list of allowed hosts.
+Now we will add localhost:3000 - react local endpoint.
+Once deployed to prod, remember to add prod URL as well.
     - Restart FE and BE server.
 And load http://localhost:3000/ - movies GET API call will be successful.

 ### 3.6 Storing Movies from response in State
 1. App.js: Log response data in FE by converting fetch response to JSON.
 2. store movie data in state
 3. Read movie data in MovieList.js

+### 3.7 Details Component
+1. create MovieDetails.js
+2. Add MovieDetails.js to App.js